kirkbushell/eloquence/README.md

 ### Sluggable models

 Slugged is another behaviour that allows for the easy addition of model slugs.
-To use, implement the SluggableModel trait:
+To use, implement the Sluggable trait:

     class User extends Eloquent {
-        use SluggableModel;
+        use Sluggable;

         public function slugStrategy() {
             return 'username';
         }
     }

-Then add the observer:

-    User::observe(new Eloquence\Behaviours\Slugged\SlugObserver);

 In the example above, a slug will be created based on the username field of the User model.
 There are two other slugs that are supported however, as well: